DS-Without-Tears/DS-Without-Tears/index.md

 The new year brings new opportunities for learning and professional development.

-Western is offering a six-week bootcamp for faculty members called “Data Science Without Tears” - part of ongoing efforts to help build data acumen across campus.
+As part of ongoing efforts to help build data acumen across campus, Western is offering a six-week bootcamp for faculty members and postdocs called “Data Science Without Tears”.

 The course takes only eight hours per week over six weeks and will cover the basics of data science.
-The course includes practical, hands-on exercises in Python notebooks, which are essential tools for data science work that can be accessed through your browser with no setup needed!
+The course includes practical, hands-on exercises in Python notebooks, which are essential tools for data science work that can be accessed through your browser with no installation needed!

-The course is designed to be accessible and not intimidating for those new to data science.
+The course is designed to be accessible and welcoming for those new to data science.
 No tears here!

 The bootcamp will help you:

-- Understand how to scale your research using simple data science tools and techniques
+- Understand how to scale your research using simple data science tools and techniques in Python
 - Automate your data collection and processing in a re-producible workflow
 - Summarize and visualize your research
 - Understand common machine learning models and how they may apply to your own research
+- Learn what resources exist to further your knowledge

 Are you ready to take your research to the next level with a better understanding of data science?

+# Registration

-The second session will run for six weeks and begins **July 12th**, 2021.
+The third session will run for six weeks and begins **September 20th**, 2021.
 There will be one synchronous component: "Coffee House Hours" on Thursdays from 2:30 to 3:30, where you can use that time as dedicated study time or ask the developers questions.

-To register, sign up via the following form: [Register Here](https://docs.google.com/forms/d/1FS982pqn9xvH7_z-nkmw7T2ASRiN7Yszvf1ZfIfTNbs/)
+To register, sign up via the following form: [Register Here](https://forms.gle/gEE6L6XLtiQiBdKV9/)

 Requests for further information should be sent to: [datasciencewithouttears@gmail.com](mailto:datasciencewithouttears@gmail.com).

 # Pre-Requisites

-- Knowledge: Basic statistics (e.g. mean, sd, t-tests)
+- Knowledge: Basic statistics (e.g. mean, sd, some knowledge of t-tests)
 - Software: A web browser (Chrome, Firefox, Edge, etc.)
 - A UWO account for OWL access
 - A Google account (e.g. Gmail) for Google Colab